leiforion/dao/builder-squads/squads/README.md

 # Squads

-Squads are groups of builders who tackle one goal together.
+Squads are groups of builders who tackle together [milestones from the Web3API public roadmap](https://github.com/Web3-API/roadmap).
 Builders can participate in as many squads as they want.

-You can see a list of existing squads in the [squads directory](#Squads-Directory)
+You can contact or join any of the existing squads in the [squads directory](#Squads-Directory)

-# What to know about the Squad system

-Squads are formed to coordinate efforts towards specific milestones on the [Web3API public roadmap](https://github.com/Web3-API/roadmap).
+# Joining a squad

+The people on the [squads directory](#Squads-Directory) have listed themselves voluntarily as points of contact.
+Reach out to the squads that you find interesting and ask them how to help.

 # Creating a new squad